genepi/imputationserver/docs/pipeline.md

 ## Imputation

 ###
-* Execute for each chunk minimac in order to impute the phased data (we use a window of 500 kb)
+* Execute for each chunk minimac in order to impute the phased data (we use a window of 500 kb):

 ````sh
 ./Minimac4 --refHaps HRC.r1-1.GRCh37.chr1.shapeit3.mac5.aa.genotypes.m3vcf.gz